wh-alice/mig_visualstudio/vs/modeling/properties-of-domain-classes.md

   - "Domain-Specific Language, domain class" ms.assetid: a3993995-19e7-4761-a972-b1de89131a1b
 caps.latest.revision: 21
+author: "alancameronwills"
 ms.author: "awills"
 manager: "douge"
 ---
 # Properties of Domain Classes
 Domain classes have the properties in the following table.
-For information about domain classes, see [Understanding Models, Classes and Relationships](../modeling/understanding-models--classes-and-relationships.md).
+For information about domain classes, see [Understanding Models, Classes and Relationships](../modeling/understanding-models-classes-and-relationships.md).
 For more information about how to use these properties, see [Customizing and Extending a Domain-Specific Language](../modeling/customizing-and-extending-a-domain-specific-language.md).

 |Property|Description|Default|
 |--------------|-----------------|-------------|